mcdeoliveira/pyctrl/doc/tutorial.rst

 no danger in keeping counting your encoder pulses even when the controller is off.

-As with the encoder, the motor devices takes the additional parameter :py:data:`motor`, which selects the 3rd (out of a total of 4 available) hardware motor drivers (H-bridges) in the Robotics Cape or Beaglebone Blue.
+As with the encoder, the motor device takes the additional attribute :py:data:`motor`, which selects the 3rd (out of a total of 4 available) hardware motor drivers (H-bridges) in the Robotics Cape or Beaglebone Blue.
 Those are driven by the Beaglebone Black or Blue PWM